anyscale/madewithml.github.io/docs/courses/mlops/testing.md

 ## 🔢&nbsp; Data

 So far, we've used unit and integration tests to test the functions that interact with our data but we haven't tested the validity of the data itself.
-Once we define what our data should look like, we can use, expand and adapt these *expectations* as our dataset grows.

-### Expectations

-> Follow along with our [testing notebook](https://colab.research.google.com/github/GokuMohandas/testing-ml/blob/main/testing.ipynb){:target="_blank"} as we develop expectations for our dataset.
-We'll organize these expectations in our repository in the [projects section](testing.md#projects).

-There are many dimensions to consider for what our data is expected to look like.
-We'll briefly talk about a few of them, including ones that may not directly be applicable to our task but, nonetheless, are very important to be aware of.

-#### Rows and columns

-The most basic expectation is validating the presence of samples (rows) and features (columns).
-These can help identify inconsistencies between upstream backend database schema changes, upstream UI form changes, etc.

-- presence of specific features
-- row count (exact or range) of samples

-#### Individual values

-We can also have expectations about the individual values of specific features.

-- missing values
-- type adherence (ex. feature values are all `float`)
-- values must be unique or from a predefined set
-- list (categorical) / range (continuous) of allowed values
-- feature value relationships with other feature values (ex. column 1 values must always be greater than column 2)

-#### Aggregate values

-We can also set expectations about all the values of specific features.

-- value statistics (mean, std, median, max, min, sum, etc.)
-- distribution shift by comparing current values to previous values (useful for detecting drift)

-To implement these expectations, we could compose assert statements or we could leverage the open-source library called [Great Expectations](https://github.com/great-expectations/great_expectations){:target="_blank"}.
+We're going to use the [great expectations](https://github.com/great-expectations/great_expectations){:target="_blank"} library to test what our data is expected to look like.
+It's a library that allows us to create expectations as to what our data should look like in a standardized way.
+It also provides modules to seamlessly connect with backend data sources such as local file systems, S3, databases, etc. Let's explore the library by implementing the expectations we'll need for our application.

+> 👉 &nbsp; Follow along interactive notebook in the :fontawesome-brands-github:{ .github } [**testing-ml**](https://github.com/GokuMohandas/testing-ml){:target="_blank"} repository as we implement the concepts below.

 ```bash
 pip install great-expectations==0.15.15